-The school's Uniform Policy sets out the school uniform in detail and any breach of this policy will be a breach of the Behaviour Policy and pupils will be issued with 2 behaviour points.
+The school's Uniform Policy sets out the school uniform in detail and any breach of this policy will be a breach of the Behaviour Policy and pupils will be issued with a behaviour point.
+Pupils will be given the opportunity to rectify their uniform each morning and if they refuse they will be put out of circulation for the day or for the time they refise to meet school expectations, parents will be notified and asked to encourage the correct decision.
 Pupils will attend a detention at lunchtime and if they have a note from a parent/carer they will be issued with an exemption note until the following Monday so that pupils/parents/carers have a weekend to rectify the uniform infringement.

-.
 Students will be expected to accept the judgement of the member of staff in full and not argue.